 Richmond (40 mins)

-Take the B10 or Boyer Road from Explorers Lodge to Bridgewater, then turn left at the roundabout at Macdonalds onto the A1.
+Take the B10 or Boyer Road from Explorers Lodge to Bridgewater, then turn left at the roundabout at McDonalds onto the A1.
 Turn right before Pontsville and head for Tea Tree, passing through the vineyards and on to the historical village of Richmond.
 See the oldest bridge in Australia and visit the beautiful old shop centre and the famous Richmond jail.
 Along the route to Richmond is the Bonorong Wildlife Sanctuary which is well worth a visit for tours at 11.30am and 2.00pm.

 Hobart is a 10 minute drive from Richmond, where so many other attractions await.